 \begin{enumerate} \item Training sample.

 From the galaxies with both $R_1$ and $R_2$ measured, we converted angular radii from arcminutes into arcseconds (and subsequently into kiloparsecs at the distance of the Fornax cluster, assuming $1'' \simeq 0.097$ kpc at 20 Mpc).
-Missing photometric values in the \emph{g-r} and \emph{r-i} colors were treated via a bootstrap imputation scheme \citep{efron1979}: \begin{itemize} \item If one color was available, the other was inferred from a linear regression relation calibrated on galaxies with both colors, adding scatter consistent with the observed residuals. \item If both colors were missing, we imputed values from the bootstrap distribution of the sample mean. \end{itemize} This procedure, repeated for 5000 bootstrap resamplings, provided a median estimate together with 16th--84th percentile intervals for each imputed value. \item Empirical $R_1 \to R_2$ mapping.
+Missing photometric values in the \emph{g-r} and \emph{r-i} colours were treated via a bootstrap imputation scheme \citep{efron1979}: \begin{itemize} \item If one colour was available, the other was inferred from a linear regression relation calibrated on galaxies with both colours, adding scatter consistent with the observed residuals. \item If both colours were missing, we imputed values from the bootstrap distribution of the sample mean. \end{itemize} This procedure, repeated for 5000 bootstrap resamplings, provided a median estimate together with 16th--84th percentile intervals for each imputed value. \item Empirical $R_1 \to R_2$ mapping.

 We modeled the correlation between the two transition radii in logarithmic space,